CNCC Advising and Intervention

 - Missing skills: reading, writing, computer, study, comprehension, computation

-- Intervention team will pull report every Monday.
+- The intervention team will pull report every Monday.

-- Student Intervention: Depending on situation, counseling/advising or LC/ALAP staff meets with student.
+- Student Intervention: Depending on the situation, counseling/advising or LC/ALAP staff meets with the student.
 Coaches, advisors, tutors, professional counseling, etc. may be included in planning for success with the student.

 Incident Report Form

 When to use: Use this form when a student demonstrates an act of violence or extreme disrespect in the classroom or outside of class on school property.